GRAVITYPulse/ccna-roadmap/05-labs/revalida_help.md

 # Enterprise Network Topology: Routing, Switching & Security Defense Guide

-This document provides a conceptual defense breakdown of the routing protocols, switching mechanisms, security policies, and physical topology links for revalida defense presentations.
+This document provides a comprehensive defense breakdown of the routing protocols, switching mechanisms, security policies, and physical topology links based on the updated infrastructure design.

 ---